dabecart/OCXOController/OCXOController_v2/sw/OCXOController_v2/README.md

 Note: TIM2 is a 32 bit timer.
 As timestamps are being made in TIM2 and TIM15, they should have the same range.
 That is why TIM2 has its "Counter Period" set to 65535, to match that of TIM15.

+TIM2 is set as Slave Mode "Trigger Mode" with Trigger Source "ITR4" so that this timer starts working on the first pulse of the divided OCXO signal.

 ### TIM15: Timestamps the PPS reference

 - Slave mode: Trigger Mode
-- Trigger Source: ITR0
+- Trigger Source: ITR4
 - Clock source: Internal

 TIM15 is used to timestamp with the clock of the microcontroller the rising and falling edges of the PPS_REF signal.
 Channel 1 (PB15) and 2 (PB14) are set as "Input Capture direct mode".

-TIM15 is set as Slave Mode "Trigger Mode" with Trigger Source "ITR0" so that this timer starts working on the first pulse of the TIM1, which is also set to trigger on the reference PPS.
-In other words, TIM15 will start running when the first edge of the PPS reference is detected.
+TIM15 is set as Slave Mode "Trigger Mode" with Trigger Source "ITR4" so that this timer starts working on the the first pulse of the divided OCXO signal.

 ### TIM3, TIM4, TIM8: Generate the OUT1, OUT2 and OUT3 signals